PHEMOS-X Emission microscope

 The PHEMOS-X is a high-resolution emission microscope that pinpoints failure locations in semiconductor devices by detecting the weak light emissions and heat emissions caused by defects.

-Coverage of different detection wavelength ranges for emission analysis and thermal analysis, or visible light and near-infrared light, allows easily selecting an analysis technique that matches the sample and failure mode.
+Coverage of different detection wavelength ranges for emission analysis and thermal analysis allows easy selection of an analysis technique that matches the sample and failure mode.

 Working range of optical stage

 * Working range might be narrower than these values due to the prober being used and interference with the sample stage or mounting of a NanoLens.

 * The actual display may differ depending on your software version, environment, etc.

 The PHEMOS-X superimposes the emission image on a high-resolution pattern image to localize defect points quickly.